-How to make the most of a stock market correction:
+How to make the most out of one:

-Instead of panic selling all of your stocks when there is a dip in the market caused by a stock market correction, it's a wise idea to purchase shares in resilient companies which are likely to make a speedy recovery.
+Instead of panic selling all of your stocks when there is a dip in the market caused by a correction in the market, it's a wise idea to purchase shares in resilient companies which are likely to make a speedy recovery.